claabs/epicgames-freegames-node/Readme.md

 * If you get an email prompting you to solve a captcha to log in, you should repeat the above process.
 * Epic Games still uses Arkose for purchase captchas, so you still may recieve emails when games are redeemed.
 * Your password is optional when using this, so you can fill it with some junk if you prefer.
 It just can't be `""`.
+* Try not to schedule the container for exactly every 8 hours.
+Some of the cookies expire exactly then which just breaks the login-less refresh.

 ### Captcha Emails